awerlang/yahe/README.md

 * All the code for YAHE is located in the `src/` directory.
 * Rollup is used for bundling the source code to a single source file.
 * Gulp is used for piecing all the build steps together.
-* ESLint is used for style checking.
-Run `npm run lint` to check the source code.
+* Tests can be run with `npm run test`.
+Currently there's only linting available.

 ## License